greenelab/tribe-client/README.rst

     TRIBE_REDIRECT_URI = 'http://example.com/tribe_client/get_token'

-6. Make sure that you have a base template (with ) that the tribe_client templates can extend.
+6. Make sure that you have a base template (which gets extended by your other templates and contains the ``{% block content %}   {% endblock %}`` statements) that the tribe_client templates can extend, and specify it in your settings.
 By default, tribe_client will look for a template called ``base.html``.

 .. code-block:: python

-    TRIBE_CLIENT_BASE_TEMPLATE = 'index.html'
+    TRIBE_CLIENT_BASE_TEMPLATE = 'name_of_your_main_template.html'

-7. Define in your ``settings.py`` the scope that your client server should have for Tribe resources.
-The two options are: 'read' and 'write'.
-The default is 'read'.
-**Note:** The 'write' scope includes the 'read' scope access.
+7. Define in your settings the scope that your client server should have for Tribe resources.
+The two options are: 'read' and 'write'.The default is 'read'. **Note:** The 'write' scope includes the 'read' scope access.

 .. code-block:: python